ashleyreality/Easy-Animator/resources/README.md

 set as **move**, **scale**, or **recolor**.
 We created this enum so that AnimationModel can easily identify an event's type, which helps make sure that the same type of event doesn't overlap for a given shape.

+#### ShapeType
+ShapeType is an enum different types of shapes.
+It currently has **rectangle** and **ellipse** shapes.
+We created this enum so that EasyAnimator can easily identify a shape's type because the shapes behave differently in the views.